 (iv) the mother and the man are not within prohibited degrees of relationship in respect of each other.

 So, to be considered as a ‘father of a child’ born by way of IVF or assisted reproduction, a man has to consent to the assumption of parental responsibility.

 It was argued, successfully in this case, that the provisions of the Human Fertilisation and Embryology Act 2008 did not apply as the child was conceived using the deceased’s sperm.

-Because that argument was not accepted by the opposing parties, we made an Application to Court and successfully obtained a Declaration as to Parentage.
+Because that argument was not accepted by the opposing parties, we made an application to court and successfully obtained a declaration as to parentage.
 This confirmed that the deceased was to be treated as the legal father of our client.
-Consequently she was an equal beneficiary of his estate under the Rules of Intestacy and entitled to recice her inheritance.
+Consequently she was an equal beneficiary of his estate under the rules of intestacy and entitled to receive her inheritance.